The eCommerce Consulting Process

 To evolve from a Digital Laggard to a Leader requires an eCommerce Consulting Process designed to activate the correct type of change.

 "Forensics" is a term describing a proven scientific methodology used to solve such things as crimes and accounting negligence.
-This eCommerce Consulting Process is a forensic approach to solving the crime of poor-performing eCommerce channels.
+This eCommerce Consulting Process is a forensic approach to solving poor-performing eCommerce channels.

-Greg has perfected this process from over two decades of doing and working alongside top eCommerce specialists worldwide.
-This is what sets Greg apart.
+Greg has perfected this process over two decades of working alongside top eCommerce specialists worldwide, rolling up his sleeves, and micro-managing the change process.

-Below is a high-level summary of Greg's process, which is consistently producing client wins.
+Below is a high-level summary of this process, which is consistently producing client success.
 The process is summarised in 6 steps:

 Step 1: Let's Get Strategic